garetht/nyu-debate-modeling/README.md

 ### Connect to the Lambda Labs instance

 If this fails, this may be because we have shut the instances down to save money.
-You can start a GH-200 instance at https://cloud.lambda.ai/instances.
+You can start an instance at https://cloud.lambda.ai/instances.

 ```bash
 ./cli.sh ssh